 Bitlocker disks have 3 signatures that distinguish them from other file systems and contain a Bitlocker Volume Master Key (VMK).
 VMK is required to decrypt data stored on the volume and is also encrypted with the user password and recovery key.
 Thus to decrypt Bitlocker volume, you need Volume Master Key and user password (or recovery key).

-If one of the requirements are not met, my apologies, but your data is lost irrevocably.
+If one of the requirements is not met, my apologies, but your data is lost irrevocably.

 If all the basic requirements are met, let’s continue to the recovery of Bitlocker volume in VMFS Recovery™.
 There are two possibilities: either Bitlocker volume preserved the integrity and was detected by VMFS Recovery™ fine, or VMDK is corrupt and you need to scan for VMK (Volume Master Keys).

-Correct detection of encrypted disk will result in displaying a partition with “Bitlocker” file system at the disk list.
+Correct detection of the encrypted disk will result in displaying a partition with the “Bitlocker” file system at the disk list.

-One way or another you Volume Master Keys are to be found and volume should be recognized as Bitlocker encrypted disk.
+One way or another your Volume Master Keys are to be found and volume should be recognized as Bitlocker encrypted disk.
 Double click on it to open and enter the password user used to access this volume or recovery key.